Johanbjornen/cheat/README.md

 ## Usage

-Add a command and its description.
+Add a description and example.
 ```bash
 $ cheat add "show list of directories & files" "ls"
 ```